dgnest/django-provision/README.md

 $ python manage.py runserver 192.168.33.10:8000
 ```

-To check in the host machine:
+To check in the browser's host machine:

 ```bash
 192.168.33.10:8000